 - Stagger start, finish and break times to reduce congestion

-- Create a one way flow in busy or congested areas of the workplace
+- Create a one-way flow in busy or congested areas of the workplace

-- For teams working in shifts, keep the teams consistent to avoid cross contamination between teams or shifts if an outbreak occurs.
+- For teams working in shifts, keep the teams consistent to avoid cross-contamination between teams or shifts if an outbreak occurs.

-- Communicate all adjustments and new processes to employees, if a workplace has been closed during lockdown, employers could look to do mini inductions to employees on their return so that they are aware what is expected of them.
+- Communicate all adjustments and new processes to employees, if a workplace has been closed during lockdown, employers could look to do mini inductions to employees on their return so that they are aware of what is expected of them.

 - Revise and update HR policies such as sickness absence management, dependency leave, home/flexible working.